 Registering for the Assessment

 You must register before taking the assessment.
-Online registration will begin September 5, 2018 at 10:00 a.m. and end October 22, 2018 at 10 a.m..
+Scroll down to the assessment schedule to register.
+Online registration to take the assessment TBD.
 If the applicant attends a public or charter school it is helpful to have the student’s OSIS number and the school’s DBN number available during registration.
 Students who require special accommodations, should carefully read the “Students Eligible for Special Testing Accommodations” section below.